v0lt13/EditorAttributesDocs/docs/source/Attributes/MiscellaneousAttributes/validate.rst

 .. image:: ../../Images/Validate01.png

-To validate a scene go to the engine toolbar and look for *EditorValidation* and select whatever you want to validate.
+To validate something go to the engine toolbar and look for *EditorValidation* and select whatever you want to validate.

 .. image:: ../../Images/Validate03.png

+- **Validate All** combines the process of **Validate Assets** and **Validate Scenes**.
+- **Validate Assets** will validate every prefab and scriptable object inside the Assets folder.
+- **Validate Scenes** will validate every scene in the active scene list in the build settings.
+- **Validate Open Scenes** will validate every scene currently loaded in the hierarchy whether is added in the active build settings scene list or not.

 Once you select what you want to validate it will begin the validation process.
 Note that the validation process may take a while depending on the size of the project.
-When is done it will throw some logs in the console with the results of the validation and any errors for failed validations.
+When is done it will throw some logs in the console with the results of the validation and errors for failed validations.

 .. image:: ../../Images/Validate02.png